MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/indexing.md

     ```

 > [!NOTE]
-> When a client performs a text search query with the term "Cosmos DB," the score for each document in the collection will be calculated based on the presence and frequency of the term in both the "title" and "content" fields, with higher importance given to the "title" field due to its higher weight.
+> When a client performs a text search query with the term "Cosmos DB", the score for each document in the collection will be calculated based on the presence and frequency of the term in both the "title" and "content" fields, with higher importance given to the "title" field due to its higher weight.

 ### Perform a text search using a text index